aws-powertools/powertools-lambda-typescript/examples/sam/README.md

 # AWS Lambda Powertools for TypeScript examples in SAM

-This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
-It includes the following files and folders.
+This project contains source code and supporting files for a serverless application that you can deploy with the [SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html).
+The Serverless Application Model Command Line Interface (SAM CLI) is an extension of the AWS CLI that adds functionality for building and testing Lambda applications.
+It uses Docker to run your functions in an Amazon Linux environment that matches Lambda.
+It can also emulate your application's build environment and API.

+This project includes the following files and folders:

-- hello-world - Code for the application's Lambda function written in TypeScript.
+- `src/handlers` - Code for the application's Lambda function written in TypeScript.
-- events - Invocation events that you can use to invoke the function.
+- `events` - Invocation events that you can use to invoke the function.
-- template.yaml - A template that defines the application's AWS resources.
+- `template.yaml` - A template that defines the application's AWS resources.

 The application uses several AWS resources, including Lambda functions and an API Gateway API.
 These resources are defined in the `template.yaml` file in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.